 This is a critical building block when it comes to testing your Spring Boot apps (and really any apps), so let's knock this out quick.

-Whew, now that you got that out of the way, check out the other types of testing you should be doing in Spring Boot.
+Whew, now that you got that out of the way, read about the other types of testing you should be doing in Spring Boot.

 Thanks for reading and I hope this was helpful!